codefresh-io/cap-docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 %}

-All plugins in the marketplace are open-source and we accept external contributions so you can easily add your own.
+All plugins in the marketplace are open-source, and we accept external contributions so you can easily add your own.

 ### Sharing the workspace between build steps